Asset categories

 Assets are claims on cashflows (interest, rent, profits) or on scarcity (raw materials, collectibles).
 Returns split into yield (income you receive now) and growth (changes in those cashflows over time).
-Market prices also swing around fair value—those cyclical variations don't create lasting wealth unless they're harvested thoughtfully.
+Market prices also swing around fair value—those cyclical variations.
+The PE ratio is the price of the asset divided by the yearly earnings.
+It essentially means how many years it will take to receive income to match what you spent on the asset initially (at the current rate of return and assuming no growth).

 • Cash — Bank accounts, term deposits.
 (Yield only; very stable prices.)